Tanuja0628/RISC-V_SOC_Week_4/Day 1/Basics of NMOS(Id vs Vgs).md

              Vin: 0V → 1.8V
 ## Observation
 - We observe that there is a minute current at Vgs=0.6V (cut off region)
-- There is no plot observed for Vgs=0.2V and 0.4V , because for the transister to be on, Vgs shd be atleast Vth=0.56V.
+- There is no plot observed for Vgs=0.2V and 0.4V , because for the transistor to be on, Vgs shd be atleast Vth=0.56V.

 ### Results